 Admission to the university is on a "rolling" basis.
 Applications will be considered for admission according to the number of spaces available for the semester for which you are applying.
 Application for admissions will be reviewed upon receipt of all required documents.
-The preferred date for submission of all application materials for all programs, except Ph.D. in Practical Theology, is two months before the start date for domestic students, and three months before the start date for international students.
+The preferred date for submission of all application materials for all programs is one month before the start date for domestic students, and three months before the start date for international students.